Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 1. Select **Review + create** and **Create**.

-1. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need the **endpoint** and one of the **keys** from this page to manage access from your code later on.
+1. Wait for the deployment to complete.
+Once the deployment is successful, click on **Go to resources** to view the deployment details.
+1. In the left navigation pane, under the **Resource Management** section, choose **Keys and Endpoint**.
+Make sure to note down the Keys and Endpoint values in notepad.
+You'll require the endpoint and one of the keys from this page for the subsequent procedure.

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.